lambdaclass/concrete/ROADMAP.md

    Copy demotion, and generated specialization facts are one semantic decision family and must not be reimplemented across Check, Elab/Core, Mono, CoreCheck, Verify, reports, or generated-name logic.

+   **Landed 2026-07-10 — the boolean `isCopy` recursion is now single-sourced.**
+   There were TWO implementations of "is this type Copy?": the monadic front-end `CheckHelpers.isCopyType` (over `StructDef`/`EnumDef`/`NewtypeDef`) and the pure `Layout.isCopyTyCore` (over `CStructDef`/`CEnumDef`, shared by Mono/ Verify/CoreCheck).
+They drifted on `typeVar` (bounds vs a fixed flag) and `newtype` (recurse vs absent), kept in agreement only by ordering luck (Check gates unbounded type vars first; newtypes resolve before the Core stages run).
+   Both now delegate to ONE recursion, `Layout.isCopyTyGeneric`, parameterized by lookups (`lookupAgg` / `lookupNewtype` / `typeVarIsCopy`) so each representation feeds its own data — the primitive set, the newtype recursion, and the conditional-aggregate field check exist once.
+Gate:
+   `scripts/tests/check_copy_judgment.sh` (mutation-tested: breaking the newtype recursion fails the newtype-over-Copy case).
+REMAINING: promote the boolean to the full decision RECORD below (conditional + concrete forms, provenance, failing field, trait bounds) and fold in `InstantiationJudgment`.

    The judgment record should model both stages of knowledge: a **conditional** form (`Copy` modulo requirements such as `{T : Copy}`) and a **concrete**